 The scientific literature on acupuncture and immune function is robust.
 A comprehensive 2024 meta-analysis examining 56 randomized controlled trials showed that acupuncture significantly increased key immune markers including Natural Killer (NK) cells, Immunoglobulin G (IgG) and IgM antibodies, CD4+ T cells, and Interferon-gamma (IFN-γ).
 The same analysis found significant reductions in inflammatory markers associated with weak immunity, including interleukin-1, IL-6, and C-reactive protein.

-Research on respiratory infection prevention found that a randomized controlled trial in Japan (326 participants) demonstrated that preventive acupuncture led to fewer days with cold symptoms and measurable delay in symptom onset compared to control groups.
+2. Respiratory infection prevention: A randomized controlled trial in Japan (326 participants) found preventive acupuncture led to significantly fewer days with cold symptoms and measurable delay in symptom onset compared to control groups.
+Individual results may vary.

 How many sessions will I need to strengthen my immunity?